 If you or someone you love is suffering from mild to severe sleep apnea you deserve the best treatment.
-Call us today to schedule your consultation at our Kingston dental office today!
+Call Frantz Dental today to schedule your consultation at our Kingston dental office today!

 Please download and fill out the Somnomed dental sleep questionnaire.
 Bring the filled out questionnaire to your dental appointment.